AMLLLS/liquidfy-waiting/README.md

 ## 🤝 Contributing

-This is a pre-launch page for Liquify.
+This is a pre-launch page for Liquidfy.
 For issues or improvements:

 1. Fork the repository
 2. Create a feature branch